JScott/ViveGrip/Assets/ViveGrip/Examples/README.md

 With just the grab messaging I create drop zones that objects snap to when dropped, similar to what you see throughout Job Simulator.
 If you have particular placement of objects like a key in a lock or CD in a tray then this design technique can make a smooth experience.

 Two game objects are needed: the grabbable and it's zone.
 The grabbable object is the same as the most simple usage except variables to know if it's seated and in the zone.
 These are `seated`, used internally to float when seated, and `inZone`, modified externally to know if it should seat itself when dropped.
 The zone object exists to set `inZone` to true if the capsule isn't seated and is touching the zone.
-We also use its Mesh Renderer to visually indicate that dropping the capsule will seat it.
+I also use its Mesh Renderer to visually indicate that dropping the capsule will seat it.

 ### Bubble gun (advanced)